f3-factory/F3com-data/optimization/main.md

 PHP needs to be set up correctly for the F3 cache engine to work properly.
 Your operating system timezone should be synchronized with the date.timezone setting in the `php.ini` file.

 Similar to routes, Fat-Free also allows you to cache database queries.
 Speed gains can be quite significant, specially when used on complex SQL statements that involve look-up of static data or database content that rarely changes.
 Activating the database query cache so the framework doesn't have to re-execute the SQL statements every time is as simple as adding a 3rd argument to the F3::sql command - the cache timeout.
-For example:-
+For example:

 ``` php
 $db->exec('SELECT * from sizes;',NULL,86400);